VIRTUALLY ASIAN & WHITE ROBOT TEARS (CRY ME AN OCEAN)

 What might a more inclusive future look like?

-Astria Suparak is an artist and curator of Thai descent, based in California.
+Astria Suparak (USA) is an artist and curator of Thai descent, based in California.
 Her cross-disciplinary practice addresses complex issues like racism, feminism and colonialism through the lens of popular culture.
 Her work has been shown in MoMA in New York, the Institute of Contemporary Art in Los Angeles and the Walker Art Center in Minneapolis, and her curatorial projects have been presented at the Liverpool Biennial, Museo Rufino Tamayo in Mexico City, and Eyebeam in New York.

 The wallpaper features 14 Western films (left to right): Blade Runner (1982), Automata (2014), Alita (2019), A.I.
 (2001), Ex Machina (2014), Alien Resurrection (1997), I, Robot (2004), Foundation (2021), Bicentennial Man (1999), Blade Runner (1982), D.A.R.Y.L.
 (1985), Blade Runner 2049 (2018), Zone 414 (2021), Star Trek: Generations (1994)